-There are different types of bank or building society:
+There are different types of banks and building societies:

 |High street banks/building societies